ArtemZhyto/gsoc2026/README.md

 Learning, experimenting, collaborating, and gradually starting contributions creates a good first impression with your high-quality work.

+We really appreciate your code contributions.
+Please read [this contribution guide](https://neutralino.js.org/docs/contributing/framework-developer-guide#contribution-guidelines) before sending a pull request.
+Thank you for your contributions.

 ## Using AI-powered programming tools during GSoC

 We don't discourage using AI-powered programming tools.
 If you prefer, you can use AI tools during code contributions, but make sure to carefully review AI-generated code snippets manually before submitting them in pull requests for review.
 However, we strongly recommend avoiding the following activities with AI: